-Our Direct Payments Team can talk to you about your options and can provide support, suggestions and signposting for many aspects of your direct payment.
+Our Arranging Support Team can talk to you about your options and can provide support, suggestions and signposting for many aspects of your direct payment.

 A direct payment is not considered a benefit and will not affect any other benefits you receive.
 It is not the same as direct payments from the Department for Work and Pensions or Universal Credits.
 The Direct Payments Team can provide more information on this, or you can get advice from an independent agency like Citizens Advice Bureau.

 You can get further support and information from Care Direct by calling 0345 1551 007 or by emailing: